microalps/SunSetRiseLib/README.md

 ## Version History

+Version 1.1.2.1 - October 8, 2017

+Minor update to return a NULL when the sunset or sunrise can't be calculated based on the provided lat or long in combination with the timezone.
+Before it would throw an exception instead.

 Version 1.1.2.0 - August 16, 2017

 Minor update just to accommodate the NuGet package name change to get it aligned with my other NuGet packages